Kyle Lewis Player Props: Diamondbacks vs. Angels

 Angels Pitching Rankings

+- The 9.1 strikeouts per nine innings compiled by the Angels pitching staff ranks ninth in MLB.

-- The Angels have a 4.24 team ERA that ranks 16th among all MLB pitching staffs.
+- The Angels' 4.21 team ERA ranks 16th among all league pitching staffs.

-- Angels pitchers combine to allow 91 total home runs at a rate of 1.1 per game (to rank 16th in the league).
+- Angels pitchers combine to rank 15th in baseball in home runs allowed (91 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.